deep-sea-tactics/robot/README.md

 Same components as above, but:

-- `robot:mock` communicates with a [tRPC](https://trpc.io/) on the client that now hosts a _simulation_ that drives the "motors".
+- `robot:mock` communicates with a [tRPC](https://trpc.io/) on the client that now hosts a _simulation_ with [threlte](https://threlte.xyz/) that drives the "motors."

 ## Setting up Physical Robot

 This assumes the running system is a Raspberry PI.
+For more information, go to [deep-sea-tactics/rpi-setup](https://github.com/deep-sea-tactics/rpi-setup)

 ```sh
 source <(curl -s https://raw.githubusercontent.com/deep-sea-tactics/rpi-setup/main/rov.sh)